cyberbotics/webots/docs/guide/tutorial-3-appearance-15-minutes.md

 1. As before, set the `metalness` field to 0 and the `roughness` field to 1.
 2. Add an [ImageTexture](../reference/imagetexture.md) node to the `baseColorMap` field of the [PBRAppearance](../reference/pbrappearance.md) node.
 1. Add an item to the [ImageTexture](../reference/imagetexture.md)'s `url` field using the `Add` button.
-2. Then set the value of the newly added `url` item to "[WEBOTS\_HOME/projects/default/worlds/textures/red\_brick\_wall.jpg](https://github.com/cyberbotics/webots/tree/master/projects/default/worlds/textures/red_brick_wall.jpg)" using the file selection dialog.
+2. Then set the value of the newly added `url` item using the "Select" button.
+3. Follow the path "[WEBOTS\_HOME/projects/default/worlds/textures/red\_brick\_wall.jpg](https://github.com/cyberbotics/webots/tree/master/projects/default/worlds/textures/red_brick_wall.jpg)".
+Normally it should be "usr/local/webots/projects/default/worlds/textures/red\_brick\_wall.jpg".

 The texture URLs must be defined either relative to the `worlds` directory of your project directory or relative to the default project directory [`WEBOTS_HOME/projects/default/worlds`](https://github.com/cyberbotics/webots/tree/master/projects/default/worlds).
 In the default project directory you will find textures that are available for every world.